SAFCSP-Team/car-decision-tree-project/README.md

 ## Problem
 Ahmed is going to work on the metro, but his company decided to change the office location, and unfortunately, the metro station is far away from the new office.
-Now he is thinking about buying a car, and a decision tree will help him to decide.
+Now he is thinking about buying a car.
+Help him by building a decision tree to decide which car to buy.

 ## Implementation

 - You should build a decision tree storing the questions.
-- For each question, the user will answer (input) by either yes or no.
+- For each question, the user will answer (input) with either yes or no.
 - If the answer was no for any question, the program will print ("Don't buy the car").
 - If the answer was yes, the program should move to the next question until the last one.